-- (h) Before starting to operate the carrier, follow the manufacturer's instructions and recommended procedures. - (i) Avoid fire hazards and have fire protection equipment present in the work area.
-Do not use an open flame to check level or leakage of fuel, battery electrolyte, or coolant.
-Do not use open pans of fuel or flammable cleaning fluids for cleaning parts. - (j) Properly ventilate the work area. - (k) Handle LP gas cylinders with care.
-Physical damage, such as dents, scrapes, or gouges, may dangerously weaken the tank and make it unsafe for use. - (1) Brakes, steering mechanisms, speed and directional control mechanisms, warning devices, lights, governors, guards, and safety devices shall be inspected regularly and maintained in a safe operating condition. - (m)Special carriers or devices designed and approved for hazardous areas operation shall be inspected to ensure that maintenance preserves the original approved safe operating features. - (n)Fuel systems shall be checked for leaks and condition of parts.
-If a leak is found, action shall be taken to prevent the use of the carrier until the leak has been eliminated. - (o)The carrier manufacturer's capacity, operation and maintenance instruction plates, tags or decals shall be maintained in legible condition. - (p) Batteries, motors, speed and directional controllers, limit switches, protective devices, electrical conductors, and connections shall be inspected and maintained in conformance with manufacturer's recommended procedures. - (q) Carriers shall be kept in a clean condition to minimize fire hazards and facilitate detection of loose or defective parts. - (r) Modifications and additions which affect capacity and safe machine operation shall not be performed by the customer or user without manufacturer's prior written authorization; where authorized modifications have been made, the user shall ensure that capacity, operation, warning, and maintenance instruction plates, tags, or decals are changed accordingly. - (s) Care shall be taken to ensure that all replacement parts are interchangeable with the original parts and of a quality at least equal to that provided in the original equipment.
+- (j) Before starting to operate the carrier: - 1) Have operator in the operating position. - Depress clutch (or brake pedal on automatic transmission and electric carriers). - 3) Place directional controls in neutral. - 4) Start engine or switch electric carrier to "on" position. - 5) Check functioning of directional speed controls, steering, warning devices steering, warning devices, and brakes. - (k) Avoid fire hazards and have fire protection equipment present in the work area.
+Do not use an open flame to check level or leakage of fuel, electrolyte, or coolant.
+Do not use open pans of fuel or flammable cleaning fluids for cleaning parts. - (1) Properly ventilate work area. - (m) Handle LP gas cylinders with care.
+Physical damage, such as dents, scrapes, or gauges, may dangerously weaken the tank and make it unsafe for use. - (n) Brakes, steering mechanisms, control mechanisms, warning devices, lights, governors, guards, and safety devices shall be inspected regularly and maintained in a safe operating condition. - (o) Special Personnel and Burden Carriers or devices designed and approved for hazardous area operation shall be inspected to ensure that maintenance preserves the original approved safe operating features. - (p) Fuel systems shall be checked for leaks and condition of parts.
+Action shall be taken to prevent the use of the carrier until the leak has been corrected. - (q) The Personnel and Burden Carrier manufacturer's capacity, operation and maintenance instruction plates, tags, or decals shall be maintained in legible condition. - (r) Batteries, motors, controllers, limit switches, protective devices, electrical conductors, and connections shall be inspected and maintained in conformance with good practice. - (s) Carriers shall be kept in a clean condition to minimuze fire hazards and facilitate detection of loose or defective parts. - (t) Modifications and additions which affect capacity and safe machine operation shall not be performed by the customer or user without manufacturer's prior written authorization; where authorized modifications have been made, the user shall ensure that capacity, operation, warning and maintenance instruction plates, tags, or decals are changed accordingly. - (u) Care shall be taken to assure that all replacement parts are interchangeable with the original parts and of a quality at least equal to that provided in the original equipment.